ls-2018/etcd_cn/raftexample/README.md

 curl -L http://127.0.0.1:12380/3 -XDELETE
 ```

-Node 3 should shut itself down once the cluster has processed this request.
+NodeExtern 3 should shut itself down once the cluster has processed this request.

 ## Design